Are you passionate about creative writing, longing to craft the next great American novel?

 Rising Action versus Falling Action

 Rising action and falling action are both essential parts of the story.
-The rising action leads to the climax, while the falling action includes all the action after the big payoff on the path to resolution.
+The rising action leads to the climax, while the falling action releases the tension after the big payoff on the path to resolution.

 A journey home after defeating the villains, a celebratory party, or a moment of reflection can all be falling action sequences.